TheSuperHackers/GeneralsGamePatch/Patch104pZH/Design/NProject/nproject_readme_filtered.txt

  - [NOTRELEVANT] Now you cannot build multiple Internet Centers from different subfactions
  - [IMPROVEMENT] New constructing animation for Internet Center.
 Now it have unique scaffolding (not using the Supply Center one)
  - Some changes on Satellite Hack upgrades due to new Spy Plane ability (see below):
-   > [NOTRELEVANT] Satellite Hack I reveal now non-permanent.
+   > [MAYBE] Satellite Hack I reveal now non-permanent.
 Now it only reveal enemy Command Centers for 25 seconds each 4 minutes.
    > [IMPROVEMENT] Also fixed Satellite Hack I bug that sometimes not revealing enemy newly built Command Centers (hopefully)
    > [NOTRELEVANT] Satellite Hack II now only reveal enemy structures, not entire forces, to give it some diversity from USA Intelligence
      special power.